 Brooklyn Community Bail Fund is committed to challenging the racism, inequality, and injustice of a criminal legal system that disproportionately target and harm low-income communities of color.
 They also created the Immigrant Freedom Fund.

 But we can’t talk about moving to New York City without talking about gentrification.
-The ever-increasing influx of new residents has caused real estate inflation, problematic development, and over-policing.
+It’s a source of great distress for many lifelong NYC residents.
+The ever-increasing influx of new residents causes real estate inflation, problematic development, and over-policing.

-Supporting local small businesses instead of large chains (groceries, clothing and home goods stores, etc).
-Walk around your neighborhood to find these places and make a point of patronizing them.
+Support local small businesses instead of large chains (groceries, clothing, and home goods stores, etc).
+Walk around your neighborhood to find these places and make a point of patronizing them regularly.
+This is crucial, especially now that the pandemic has devastated businesses across the board.

-Donating time, money, and resources to local organizations, both neighborhood-specific and citywide.
-There are many more Brooklyn-focused organizations listed here.
+Donate time, money, and resources to local organizations, both neighborhood-specific and citywide.
+I’ve listed a few above, but do some research on others, too.
+Brownstoner has put together a list here.
+There are some more above.

+Participate in street clean-ups and neighborhood projects.
+There are so many of these, including projects initiated by some of the organizations listed above.
+Search for projects in your neighborhood, pay attention to signage, and seek out local social media to follow.
 A recent project co-founded by my friend Fei is Plants For The People Brooklyn.
 They provide free plant clippings, gardening tools, and information about growing plants to community members.
 They also participate in street cleanups.
+It’s super cool!